crashka/seeding/README.md

-thesis](https://www.metalevel.at/mst.pdf), he discusses [constraint programming](https://en.wikipedia.org/wiki/Constraint_programming) (or "CP") as an approach (among others) to solving various instances of the problem.  `seed_round_cp.py` is an implementation of bracket generation using this method—including byes if the number of players is not an even multiple of 4!
+thesis](https://www.metalevel.at/mst.pdf), he discusses [constraint programming](https://en.wikipedia.org/wiki/Constraint_programming) (or "CP") as an approach (among others) to solving various instances of the problem.  `seed_round_cp.py` is an implementation of bracket generation using this method—including assigning byes if the number of players is not an even multiple of 4.

 ### Implementation

 There are a number of constraint solvers available.
-I have chosen to use Goole's [CP-SAT solver](https://developers.google.com/optimization/cp), part of its larger [OR-Tools package](https://developers.google.com/optimization/introduction).
+I have chosen to use Google's [CP-SAT solver](https://developers.google.com/optimization/cp), part of its larger [OR-Tools package](https://developers.google.com/optimization/introduction).
 Here is the overall approach and specification of constraints to be fed to the solver (taken from the